Pelé: Most wins of the FIFA World Cup by a player

-Since Pelé's final win, only one country has won three World Cups, and it took Germany until the most recent tournament in 2014 to accomplish even that.
+Since Pelé's final win, only one country has won three World Cups, and it took Germany until the 2014 tournament to accomplish even that.

 So while his career goals record may be called into question, and his flair for the dramatic may not be as vaunted as that of his historical rivals', his career success means one thing: Pelé is without doubt the most celebrated national team player of all time.